arks-org/arks.github.io/content/_posts/2024-10-25-arklet-frick-ark-minter-resolver-tool.md

-To create ARKs with arklet-frick, which uses a technical base of Python and Django, an organization must first request a NAAN (name assigning authority number) and enter it into the Django administration interface in order to generate an API key..
+To create ARKs with arklet-frick, which uses a technical base of Python and Django, an organization must first request a NAAN (name assigning authority number) and enter it into the Django administration interface in order to generate an API key.
 This interface is also where administrators can create and manage shoulders, which subdivide a NAAN‚Äôs namespace.
 Shoulders are one of the most powerful and flexible features of the ARK specification because they allow ARKs to support a variety of content and usage standards.
 The Frick uses